 The last day for students to audit a course or withdraw from a single course (as long as it is not their only class) is Friday, November 10.
 Full tuition (no refund) is charged for audited or withdrawn courses.
 Students should speak to their advisor as well as the instructor of the course before auditing or withdrawing.

 To audit a course, students must email a completed Add/Drop Form to email@example.com.
 To withdraw, most classes can be done in SIS following these instructions on class registration (starting at #20).

 Three Minute Thesis Competition

-After a successful first year, the Three Minute Thesis (3MT™) returns to CWRU!
+The Three Minute Thesis (3MT™) returns to CWRU for its third year!
 3MT celebrates the exciting research conducted by graduate students around the world.
 Developed by The University of Queensland, the competition cultivates students' academic, presentation, and research communication skills.
 Presenting in a 3MT competition increases their capacity to effectively explain their research in three minutes, in a language appropriate to a non-specialist audience.
-The deadline to submit videos for the competition's first round is Friday, November 18.
-Interested students are encouraged to view the 2022-23 information session slides and register for upcoming events.
+The deadline to submit videos for the competition's first round is Friday, November 17.
+Interested students are encouraged to join us for an informal question and answer session on November 3 between 2:30 to 3:30pm in Tomlinson 239 to learn about the competition and other upcoming events as well as view the 2022-23 information session slides.

 Please be aware of University Resources you can share with your students as needed.
 We will highlight a few each month.